CartoDB/carto-vl/docs/guides/getting-started.md

 ```

 The `container` is the id of the div where the map is going to be placed.
 The `center` and the `zoom` indicates the area of the world
-we are going to visualize. `dragRotate` disables the map rotation (not supported by CARTO VL) and the `style` contains the information about
+we are going to visualize. `dragRotate` disables the map rotation (coming soon) and the `style` contains the information about
-how the basemap is going to be rendered.
+the basemap.
 You can add [mapbox custom styles](https://www.mapbox.com/mapbox-gl-js/style-spec/) or choose one predefined style offered by CARTO:

 - [Voyager](https://basemaps.cartocdn.com/gl/voyager-gl-style/style.json)
 - [Positron](https://basemaps.cartocdn.com/gl/positron-gl-style/style.json)